-Students who do not score 80% in a course are required to retake and pass the same course in order to continue in the program.
+Students who do not score 80% in a course are required to retake the course in order to continue in the program.
 Students are provided with an Administrative Break while waiting for the next available course to begin.
-Space availability is a factor in determining when the next course becomes available.
+Space availability is a factor in determining when a student may re-enter the program.
+The student must make satisfactory financial arrangements prior to final approval for re-admission.
 A student who waits more than 45 days to retake a course will be considered an FSA withdrawal.
 A student failing to return from an Administrative Break within 180 days shall be considered withdrawn from the program.